CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/boosting-sidechains/L2VotingEscrowOracle.md

 The `L2VotingEscrowOracle` contract is used to fetch information from the `VotingEscrow` from Ethereum.
 This data can then be used to calculate boost rates for providing liquidity.

 ???+ vyper "`L2VotingEscrowOracle.vy`"
-    The source code for the `L2VotingEscrowOracle.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/L2VotingEscrowOracle.vy).
+    The source code for the `L2VotingEscrowOracle.vy` is no longer on GitHub.
 The contract is written using [Vyper](https://github.com/vyperlang/vyper) version `0.3.10`